 1. They’re disconnecting

 Time outs separate kids from caregivers while they are experiencing distress.
 This damages our child’s trust in us and erodes our relationship with them.
 In addition to that, everything we know about the brain tells us that while the nervous system is under stress, it requires connection.
-This connection sends a signal to the brain that it is safe, and the stress response is switched off, allowing your child to calm down.
+This connection sends a signal to the brain that it is safe.
+The stress response is switched off, and your child is able to calm down.

 2. They don’t teach self regulation skills